qiral/community-portal/README.md

 A modern web platform built with Next.js for managing and discovering communities.

-For detailed documentation, please visit [our documentation site](https://communityportaldocs.vercel.app).

 ## Features

-- 🚀 Modern UI built with Next.js 15 and React 19
+- 🚀 Modern UI built with Next.js 14 and React 18
 - 💅 Styled with Tailwind CSS and Shadcn UI
-- 🎨 Consistent code style with Prettier
+- 🎨 Consistent code style with ESLint and Prettier
 - 📱 Fully responsive design
 - ✨ Type-safe with TypeScript
+- 📦 Monorepo structure with Turborepo
+- ⚡️ Fast package management with pnpm
+- 🔄 Shared packages for UI components and utilities

 ## Getting Started

 ### Prerequisites

-- Node.js (v18 or higher)
+- Node.js (v20 or higher)
-- npm (v8 or higher)
+- pnpm (v8.14.3 or higher)

 ### Installation